anti-ltd/FileMaster/README.md

 ---

-## Ask (offline document Q&A)
+## Ask: chat with your documents

-Drop documents into a den and hit **Ask** to question them in natural language — entirely on-device, no network, no API keys, no subscription.
+Drop documents into a den and hit **Ask** to have a conversation about them — entirely on-device, no network, no API keys, no subscription.
+The den widens into a split: your files on the left, the chat on the right.
 Built for the two things every other "chat with your PDFs" tool gets wrong: **accuracy** and **speed**.

+- **A real chat, not one-shot Q&A.** Multi-turn — ask a follow-up and it keeps the thread.
+Every answer is grounded in your own documents.
 - **Many formats, not just PDF.** PDF (with on-device OCR for scanned pages), Word (`.docx`), RTF, HTML, Markdown, plain text, CSV/TSV, JSON/YAML/TOML/INI, and source code.
-- **Hybrid retrieval.** Semantic search (Apple's `NLContextualEmbedding`) *and* keyword search (SQLite FTS5/BM25) are fused, so it catches both meaning *and* exact names, IDs, codes, and figures.
+- **Hybrid retrieval = accuracy.** Semantic search (Apple's `NLContextualEmbedding`) *and* keyword search (SQLite FTS5/BM25) are fused, so it catches both meaning *and* exact names, IDs, codes, and figures.
 Vectors are pre-normalised and scored with a single Accelerate matrix multiply — search is **sub-second** after indexing, not the minute-plus other tools take.
-- **Cited answers.** When Apple Intelligence is available, the on-device model writes a grounded answer and marks exactly which passages it used.
-Every citation is **clickable**: PDFs open to the page with the passage highlighted; text / Markdown / HTML / RTF / DOCX open to the highlighted span.
+- **Cited, and clickable.** Each answer carries a small **sources** chip; open it for a quick rundown, then click a source to open it in a third pane — PDFs jump to the page with the passage highlighted; text / Markdown / HTML / RTF / DOCX scroll to the highlighted span.
+One window holds everything — no floating clutter.
-- **Exact arithmetic.** Totals, sums, and counts are computed with a calculator tool — not guessed by the model — so "total revenue" returns the right number.
+- **It uses tools.** The model can call a calculator for exact arithmetic, so "total revenue" returns the right number instead of a guess.
+The tool system is built to grow (document actions are next).
-- **Graceful fallback.** No Apple Intelligence (older Macs, or it's switched off)?
-Ask still works as fast, accurate semantic + keyword **passage search** with citations — only the written answer turns off.
+- **Never a dead end.** No Apple Intelligence (older Macs, or it's switched off), or the model declines?
+Ask falls back to the most relevant passages with citations — same retrieval, just without the written prose.
+It never shows a failure.
-- **Notebooks.** Save a set of documents as a named notebook and reopen it from the menu bar to re-ask anytime.
+- **Notebooks.** Save a set of documents as a named notebook and reopen it from the menu bar to chat with it anytime.
 Indexes are cached, so reopening is instant.

-Open it from the **Ask** button in an expanded den, the **Ask AI…** item in the actions menu, or by saving a **Notebook** and choosing it from the menu bar.
-Turn the whole feature on or off — and toggle written answers — in **Settings → AI**.
+Open it from the **Ask AI…** item in a den's actions menu (or the sparkle button on a compact den), or by opening a saved **Notebook** from the menu bar.
+Turn the whole feature on or off — and toggle written answers vs. passages-only — in **Settings → AI**.

-**Requirements.** Indexing and passage search run on macOS 14+.
+**Requirements.** Indexing, retrieval, OCR, and passage search run on macOS 14+.
 Written answers use Apple's Foundation Models and need macOS 26 with Apple Intelligence enabled; the framework is weak-linked, so FileDen runs fine without it.

 ---

 ## Privacy

 Everything stays local — including the AI.
-Document Q&A runs entirely on Apple's on-device frameworks (`NaturalLanguage` embeddings, `Vision` OCR, `FoundationModels`); no text, no embeddings, and no questions ever leave your Mac.
+The document chat runs entirely on Apple's on-device frameworks (`NaturalLanguage` embeddings, `Vision` OCR, `FoundationModels`); no text, no embeddings, and no questions or answers ever leave your Mac.
 No network calls, no analytics, no crash-reporters.

 Settings and the recents list live in `UserDefaults`.
 Files produced by tools (PDF ops, conversions, archives) are staged under `~/Library/Application Support/counter-ltd/fileden/Staging` and cleared at launch.
 Ask's search indexes live under `…/Indices` and saved notebooks under `…/Notebooks` (kept across launches — clear indexes from *Settings → AI*, or wipe everything with `make reset`).